What Did I Do?

 Child abuse or child maltreatment is physical, sexual, or psychological mistreatment or neglect of a child or children.
 Have you ever suspected or even witnessed child abuse in public or in a home?
 If you did and did nothing, you are condoning the act and its effect on the child.
 Child advocacy groups are begging for the public involvement.
 Yet, little is being done.

 What Did I Do? is Chuck Jackson’s true recollection of the abuse he received from both his parents.
 It is a story where he spent years struggling to please them without succeeding.
 It is a story where they told him he was irredeemable and unworthy of being their son.
 When he saw love and happiness in other families, he wondered why not his.

 Chuck came out of the darkness to expound on the stigma attached to child abuse.
-He admitted to the affects of shame, anger, guilt, and depression that he and so many experience.
+He admitted to the effects of shame, anger, guilt, and depression that he and so many experiences.
 He tells the story of survival where he felt invisible.
 Follow him where he sought a warm touch and a kind word of praise.
 Follow his desperation for love from anyone.
 Follow Chuck’s story and help answer his question, what did I do?

 “Justice will not be served

 are as outraged as those who are.”

 A wonderfully written true story of the cruelty, physically and emotionally, that a parent can inflict on a child.
 Everyone with children, or thinking of having children, should read and realize that every one of your actions has consequences.
 Every child living in an abusive relationship should read, if for no other reason, then to know that are people who love you and are willing to help you once you allow yourself to break your vow of silence.
 A true story of survival and the strength of the human spirit at the hand of treachery.
 I highly recommend to one and all.One Month, 20 Days, and a Wake Up